 Of course, while being paired with other people in an escape room can be positive, it can also be negative.
 Especially if there are multiple groups in one room, or there are multiple newcomers to the escape room experience.
 It can be easy to retreat into your comfort zone.

 If you're uncomfortable playing with strangers, or one team isn’t good at that, you’ll have a harder time playing.

-60OUT offers private escape rooms for as few as two people, but allows up to six!
+60OUT offers private escape rooms in LA for as few as two people, but allows up to six!
 You can make a booking for your next date night or family outing surrounded by people you know (instead of strangers).
 Book a room and try out our private escape room today!